themagicalmammal/howtolinux/README.md

  sudo apt install aria2 uget
  ```
  #### Wine
- ###### To run Windows programs on linux.
+ ###### To run Windows programs on Linux.
- 1. Check if your system is 32-bit or 64-bit, If you already know just skip this part.
+ 1. Check if your system is 32/64 bit Skip, this if you already know.
  ```bash
  lscpu
  ```